-Many climbing shoes come with 4mm standard sole.
+Many climbing shoes come with a 4mm standard sole.
 A 4mm sole keeps the right balance between sensitivity and durability, while a 5mm thick rubber offers stiffness but is less sensitive.
-However, 5mm soles are more durable, which means longer life of the shoes.
+However, 5mm soles are more durable, which means longer life for the shoes.

 Velcro Straps and Laces on Climbing Shoes